alii164/Bitz-Miner-CLI-Guide/README.md

 ```
 bitz collect
 ```
-* Default CPU utilized is 1 core, You can set the CPU cores for your Bitz miner.
-Stop the node with Ctrl+C, then replace your 4 with your system cores and enter the following command:
+* The default CPU is 1.
+You can set the CPU cores for your Bitz miner to suit your device.
+For example, for 20 CPU;
+first stop the node with Ctrl+C, then enter the following command:
 ## Using Multiple core
 ```
-bitz collect --cores 4
+bitz collect --cores 20
 ```

 ## Basic Commands